Eshaofficial/Smart-Waste-Classifier/README.md

 ♻️ Smart Waste Classifier

-An AI-powered application that classifies waste into Biodegradable, Recyclable, or Hazardous categories using a Deep Learning Model and an interactive Streamlit interface.
+An AI-powered application that classifies waste on the basis of Confidence Score into different categories using a Deep Learning Model and an interactive Streamlit interface.

 🚀 Features